Japanese financial institutions and banks allow locals, as well as foreign citizens, to open abank accounts

 The passbook will contain the account name, the three-digit sort code of the local bank branch and the seven-digit account number.
 Our company registration

-advisors in Japan can offer more information on this matter.
+advisors in Japan can offer more information on the documents needed to open a bank account

 If you require further details on the bank accounts in Japan